stellar-deprecated/docs/guides/concepts/fees.md

 The fee pool is the lot of lumens collected from [transaction fees](./fees.md#transaction-fee).

-Since the disabling of the inflation mechanism (see [CAP-0026](https://github.com/stellar/stellar-protocol/blob/master/core/cap-0026.md)) fees are retained in the fee pool and are no longer redistributed.
+Since the disabling of the inflation mechanism fees are retained in the fee pool and are no longer redistributed.

+The inflation mechanism was disabled (see [CAP-0026](https://github.com/stellar/stellar-protocol/blob/master/core/cap-0026.md)) in protocol version 12, which was approved by validators on 10/28/19.
+After this date no further inflation payouts were made.

 ## Minimum Account Balance